isaac-mason/navcat/README.md

  * then selects a random polygon weighted by area, and finally generates
  * a random point within that polygon.
  *
- * @param result - Result object to store the random point and polygon reference
  * @param navMesh - The navigation mesh
  * @param startNodeRef - Reference to the polygon to start the search from
  * @param position - Center position of the search circle